Posted on October 31, 2022

-Yablans began chasing after Moustapha Akkad, an experienced film investor to whom Yablans had sold 51% of his company.
-Akkad was painfully uninterested in the whole project, already tied up shooting a historic epic in Morocco starring Rod Steiger.
+Yablans began chasing after Moustapha Akkad, an experienced film investor to whom he had sold 51% of his company.
+Akkad was painfully uninterested in the whole project, already tied up shooting a historical epic in Morocco starring Rod Steiger.
 Getting the feeling that Akkad felt this project was beneath him, Yablans appealed to his business partner's pride, goading him into budgeting the film by suggesting Akkad wasn't interested simply because he didn't have enough money.
-Outraged by the accusation, Akkad folded immediately, signing the deal right then and there, saving his pride and the horror genre in the process.
+Outraged by the accusation, Akkad folded instantly, signing the deal right then and there, saving his pride and the horror genre in the process.

-"AS SOON AS THE SECOND MASK CAME OUT OF THE DRESSING ROOM, IT CREATED A SHIVER THROUGH THE ROOM AND WE KNEW WE HAD SOMETHING SPECIAL"
+"AS SOON AS THE SECOND MASK CAME OUT OF THE DRESSING ROOM, IT CREATED A SHIVER THROUGH THE ROOM, AND WE KNEW WE HAD SOMETHING SPECIAL"

 Wallace, whose assignment was literally just "go find a mask," headed down to a magic shop on Hollywood Boulevard in search of Horror's most infamous villain.
-Among the shop's selection were Richard Nixon, Spock and werewolves but in the end, Wallace came back with a sad clown and a $2 Captain Kirk mask.
-Ever the artist, to punkify the mask, Wallace used shears to widen the eye-holes and shaved off the sideburns and eyebrows.
+The shop's selection included horrifying characters like sad clowns, werewolves and Richard Nixon, but Wallace saw the most potential in a $2 Captain Kirk mask.
+Ever the artist, he used shears to widen the eye holes, then shaved off the sideburns and eyebrows.
 Lastly, he spray painted the face white and the hair a darker brown.
-When it came time to present the masks for judgment, everyone agreed: there was something instantly terrifying about Captain Kirk.
-John Carpenter describes the moment: "As soon as the second mask came out of the dressing room, it created a shiver through the room and we knew we had something special."
+When it came time to present the mask for judgment, everyone agreed: there was something instantly terrifying about Captain Kirk.
+John Carpenter describes the moment: "As soon as the second mask came out of the dressing room, it created a shiver through the room, and we knew we had something special."

-1977: John Carpenter blocking the iconic opening shot of HALLOWEEN using the PANAGLIDE (Kim Gottlieb-Walker) | Donald Pleasance as Dr. Loomis
+1977: John Carpenter blocking the iconic opening shot of HALLOWEEN using the PANAGLIDE (Photo by Kim Gottlieb-Walker/On Set with John Carpenter)

 If Carpenter and Co. didn't blow the budget on crew or sets or even on their main villain, what did they blow the budget on?

+When the sun crept over the horizon on that morning in 1977, John Carpenter finally called a wrap on the filming of HALLOWEEN.
 With the finished film in his hands, Irwin Yablans was now tasked with finding an audience for this most unfashionable picture.
 He reached out to every studio in town, pulling in his old contacts at Warner Brothers to set up a preview screening.
 As it turned out, no one from the studios showed up, uninterested in distributing horror films because they felt horrors never made any money.
 Scorned, Yablans decided to distribute the film himself.

-2021: Michael Myers in HALLOWEEN KILLS
+2021: Michael Myers in HALLOWEEN KILLS (IMDB)